Cascina – Italy

-Bringing the tonality back to its former agrarian appearance before its recent 1990’s refurbishment, a soft, granular render was applied to the external walls, revealing faces of brick intermittently throughout its surface.
-The warm texture of the handcrafted plaster continues the textural language internally, and with the slate, timber and brick, recreate a robust and agrarian palette throughout the house.
+Bringing the building back to its former agrarian appearance and improving its thermal envelope, a soft, granular render was applied to the external walls, revealing faces of brick intermittently throughout its surface.
+The warm texture of the handcrafted plaster continues the textural language internally, and with the slate, timber and brick, recreate a robust and textural palette throughout the house.
+Using locally sourced chestnut for the joinery gave us the opportunity to work with a beautiful low-carbon material whilst tying all the elements of the building inextricably into its landscape.

 The upper floors were rearranged to accommodate a more generous ceiling height in the entrance, and the spa occupies the former basement, hidden discreetly behind a wall of timber.
 The circulation space bridging the barn and farmhouse retains its former external character as a passageway, treated as a continuation of the brick wall and closed at both ends by glazed doors.